jaceuk/jace.info-nextjs/README.md

   - Restart App

-- Manaully edit the Application startup file `node_modules/.bin/next` NOT using the the plesk UI -- You can get the script from `node_modules/next/bin/next`, alter it and replace the one on the server
+- Manaully edit the Application startup file `node_modules/.bin/next` NOT using the the plesk UI -- You can get the script from `node_modules/next/dist/bin/next`, alter it and replace the one on the server -- Change defaultCommand from `dev'`to `start`
-- Change defaultCommand from `dev'`to `start`
+- In Plesk change the permissions on `node_modules/.bin/next` to rwx r-x r-x
 - Run the build script from plesk
 - Cick Restart App in plesk